kubernetes/website/content/en/blog/_posts/2024-08-22-Fine-grained-SupplementalGroups-control/index.md

 The _implicitly_ merged group information from `/etc/group` in the container image may cause some concerns particularly in accessing volumes (see [kubernetes/kubernetes#112879](https://issue.k8s.io/112879) for details) because file permission is controlled by uid/gid in Linux.
 Even worse, the implicit gids from `/etc/group` can not be detected/validated by any policy engines because there is no clue for the implicit group information in the manifest.
 This can also be a concern for Kubernetes security.

-## Fine-grined SupplementalGroups control in a Pod: `SupplementaryGroupsPolicy`
+## Fine-grained SupplementalGroups control in a Pod: `SupplementaryGroupsPolicy`

 To tackle the above problem, Kubernetes 1.31 introduces new field `supplementalGroupsPolicy` in Pod's `.spec.securityContext`.